vsch/gcode-navigator/README.md

 dynamic printer model as much as possible and allow use of relative **visual** inspection of the results to select the models with the best parameter value.

-Each set of calibration procedures it to isolate as much as possible each parameter of the printer so that its optimum value could be **visually** determined from the printed results.
-Important part of each procedure is to reduce the print time to seconds rather than minutes so that this procedure can be iterated quickly to home in on an optimal parameter value.
+Each set of calibration procedures should isolate as much as possible each parameter of the printer so that its optimum value could be **visually** determined from a simple printed results.
+An important part of each procedure is to reduce the print time to seconds rather than minutes so that this procedure can be iterated quickly to an optimal parameter value.

 When a single parameter cannot be accurately represented by a single value then the calibration procedure should be performed under various conditions and optimized for a range of another